ricardochaves/python-lint/README.md

 isort -rc $(extra-isort-options) $(python-root-list) -c --diff
 ```

+## Versions used

+To identify the version used you must consult the [CHANGELOG.md](https://github.com/ricardochaves/python-lint-image/blob/master/CHANGELOG.md) of the image used in our [Dockerfile](Dockerfile).

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE)